-This 1970s tv commerical for old spice proves that a strong man dismounting from a sail boat is a powerful way to make an entrance.
-Once arrived, the middle age man strides to jaunty music spreading old spice to fellow neighbors telling them to "wake up with old spice and feel the freshness of open sea" I don’t know about you guys but after watching the commerical, old spice
+Old Spice, in its 1970s’ TV commercial, proved that a strong man dismounting a sail boat is a potent entrance.
+On his arrival, the middle-aged man strides to jaunty , telling fellow neighbors to "Wake up with Old Spice and feel the freshness of the open sea."
+I don’t know about you guys, but after watching the commercial, Old Spice

-Decades later, early 2000s, old spice has consistently controlled the mens deodorant market, but when Axe entered with a clever campaign, old spice started losing market share.
-It was at that point proctor & gamble decied to reinvent the brand to reach out to a younger demographic.
-Old spice realized they were in a sticky situation and needed to change their dynamic around if they wanted to get back on top. this led to the development of the "old spice" Manbook ( picture above)which expressed the principles behind the old spice brand.
-Old spices unique campaign inspired new ways to engage consumers and the identity demonstrated in the Manbook was later extened to the packaging
+Decades later, in the early 2000s, Old Spice consistently controlled the men’s deodorant market, but Axe’s cleverer campaign started denting its market share.
+Proctor & Gamble then decided to reinvent the brand to reach out to a younger demographic.
+Old Spice had realized they were in a sticky situation and needed to change their dynamic to get back on top.
+This led to the Old Spice Manbook ( picture above) depicting the principles behind the brand.
+Old Spice’s unique campaign inspired new ways to engage consumers, and the identity demonstrated in the Manbook extended to its packaging

-Prior to 2010 ,old spices target market consisted of 40-60 year oldmen, however, after finding that women were responsible for 60% of body wash purchases, old spice released this paid media ad, the smell like a man, man campaign.
-This ad quickly became a viral sensation and won the canneslions film grand prix and a cleo nomination for outstanding commercial. later that year, old spice followed up with a interactive digital campaign, inviting consumers to submit questions via twitter and facebook to be answered personally by the Old spice guy.
+Before 2010 , Old Spice targeted men aged 40 to 60.
+However, with women driving 60% of body wash sales, Old Spice released this paid media ad, the “Smell like a man, man.” campaign.
+This ad quickly went viral and won the Cannes Film LionsGrand Prix and a Cleo nomination for outstanding commercial.
+Later that year, Old Spice followed up with an interactive digital campaign, inviting consumers to submit questions via Twitter and Facebook to be answered personally by the Old Spice guy.

-During the 2010 superbowl, old spice reinvented its brand with the launch of their new campaign. this original tv commerical featured former NFL player Isaiah Mustafa as the new face of the brand. in the ad you will notice the commercial was short, simple, provocative and it totally targeted to woman. the challenge and aim old spice had was to get couples talking about men's body wash and to persuade woman to stop buying their men, womens products. this was achieved using the new tagline " Anything is possible when your man smells like Old spice and not a lady."
+During the 2010 Superbowl, Old Spice reinvented itself with a new campaign.
+This original TV commercial featured former NFL player Isaiah Mustafa as the brand’s new face.
+Short, simple, and provocative, it totally targeted women.
+The challenge and aim was to get couples talking about men's body wash and persuade women to stop buying women’s products for their men.
+The new tagline " Anything is possible when your man smells like Old Spice and not a lady." did its job.

-Subsequently, this is the 2020 updated ad, which features its original actor, Isaiah Mustafa, now teamed with a son character and the new slogan, " smell like your own man, man”. in the commercial mustafas son informs him that he is his own person with different tastes in grooming preferences. old spice discovered that some users today are looking for more subtle scents and a focus on skin benefits.
-Furthermore, this synergistic approach taken by Old spice to bring back its revolutionary tv commercial along with the addition of Mustafas son was a strong tactic to appeal to the younger generation
+Incidentally, this year’s updated ad features its original actor Isaiah Mustafa teamed with a son’s character and a new slogan, "Smell like your own man, man.”.
+In the commercial Mustafa’s son informs him that he is his own person with different grooming tastes.
+Old Spice thus discovered that some users today seek more subtle scents and focus on skin benefits.
+This synergy, achieved with the addition of Mustafa’s son to its revolutionary TV commercial, was a strong tactic to appeal to the younger generation

-Old spices approach to gaining earned media was through its response campaign. here, fans would leave requests on twitter, instagram, facebook and youtube and they were answered through short Youtube clips responded personally by the Old spice guy. the result?
-In the first day alone, the response campaign generated 5.9 million youtube views, more than obamas victory speech had achieved in its first 24 hours.
+Old Spice’s response campaign this year clicked on social media.
+Fans’ requests on Twitter, Instagram, Facebook, and Youtube were answered through short Youtube clips by the Old Spice guy personally.
+The result?
+The first day – alone – generated 5.9 million Youtube views, more than what Obama’s victory speech had achieved in its first 24 hours.